 The contrast of the stark whitewashed buildings against a deep blue sky and turquoise sea captivated my attention as we sailed into the Mykonos cruise port.
 We could see the famous Mykonos windmills on the hill.
 The world looked peaceful.

 However, like many of the Greek Islands, Mykonos harbour depends heavily on tourism, and our ship was one of several to dock here on this day.
 Ideal for business, but not so great for visitors.

-Windmills of Mykonos
+Iconic windmills of Mykonos

 Whitewashed Greek Chapels

-Wall of Water
+Wall of water

-- Rick Steves’ Mediterranean Cruise Ports is the best book we have found whether you are doing your own shore trips, or ship excursions.
+- Rick Steves’ Mediterranean Cruise Ports is the best book we have found, whether you are doing your own shore trips or ship excursions.